 Visitors may be surprised by how much they can do with 72 hours in Dubrovnik.
 You’ll likely be able to see the city’s sights and even fit in a day trip to one of the many islands along the Croatian coast.
 While you’re in Dubrovnik, you’ll spend most of your time in and around the city’s UNESCO world heritage-listed Old Town.

-Day 1 in Dubrovnik
+Dubrovnik Itinerary: Day 1

-Moving on we come to one of the most important buildings in the city, Rector’s Palace.
+Moving on, we come to one of the most important buildings in the city, Rector’s Palace.
 This was where the head of state, known as a rector, ruled from the 14th century to 1808.
-Nowadays this major 15th century landmark is home to the Cultural History Museum, but it used to serve not only as the rector’s office, but also as an armory and prison.
-On a visit to the grand Gothic building you’ll have the chance to see its chambers and halls, as well as learn about the history of Dubrovnik and the Republic of Ragusa of which it was once the capital.
+Nowadays, this major 15th-century landmark is home to the Cultural History Museum, but it used to serve not only as the rector’s office but also as an armory and prison.
+On a visit to the grand Gothic building, you’ll have the chance to see its chambers and halls, as well as learn about the history of Dubrovnik and the Republic of Ragusa, of which it was once the capital.

 Just up from the Rector’s Palace stands the most important place of worship in town, the Dubrovnik Cathedral.
-This baroque behemoth was built in 1713 to replace the city’s original cathedral which was destroyed in the earthquake.
+This Baroque behemoth was built in 1713 to replace the city’s original cathedral, which was destroyed in the earthquake.
 While the cathedral’s exterior blends in with the rest of Dubrovnik’s stone buildings, inside you’ll find one thing that does make it stand out.
 The cathedral has a triptych on its altar featuring artwork by the acclaimed Venetian artist Titian.
-There is also more artwork from celebrated Croatian and Italian artists in many of the side chapels.
+There is also artwork from celebrated Croatian and Italian artists in many of the side chapels.

 Old Town Stairs

 Finish your long day of walking around the Old Town by treating yourself to a drink at Cafe Buža, a bar with a perfect view.
 Wedged between the town walls and the Adriatic Sea, this bar is a great place to grab a glass of wine or beer and chill as the sun falls below the horizon.
-You can even go cliff jumping here and go for a swim to cool off.
+You can even go cliff jumping here and have a swim to cool off.

-Day 2 in Dubrovnik
+Dubrovnik Itinerary: Day 2